jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 A "clef" sign indicates which notes fall on which lines and spaces.
-Guitar music is written in the "treble" clef, also known as the "G" clef because it identifies the location of "G" on the staff.
+Guitar music is written in the "treble" clef, also known as the "G clef" because it identifies the location of "G" on the staff.
+Notice how the clef is a stylized G that curls around the G line.

 {% include figure.html
     caption="Treble clef (aka G clef)."